 1. Companies working on driverless cars: Intel

-What's more, Intel announced a partnership with BMW and Mobileye with the aim to put a fleet of 40 autonomous cars (BMW 7 Series) on the road by the end of 2017.
+Intel and Mobileye are already in partnership together with BMW to put a fleet of 40 autonomous BMW 7 Series cars on the road by the end of 2017.

-This announcement comes some months after the initial partnership began in July last year, in which BMW, Intel, and Mobileye made plans to produce an open platform for driverless cars by 2021.
+This announcement came some months after the initial partnership began in July 2016, when BMW, Intel, and Mobileye announced plans to produce an open platform for driverless cars by 2021.